 Hotels Recommended

-I recommend the accommodation that I used to go with my clients which is distributed in general locations and divided according to the class and style of accommodation.
+I recommend the accommodation that I used to go with my clients, which is distributed in general locations and divided according to the class and style of accommodation.
 There are many more.
-Here are just some of the shows that I preferred.
+Here are just some of the shows that I prefer.

 - Hotels in Chiang Rai’s downtown and surrounding areas that I have highlighted on the map